ethersphere/ethswarm-nextjs/content/jobs/qa-engineer-go.md

 Bee is a Swarm client implemented in Go.
 It’s the basic building block for the Swarm Network.
 Bee provides low level constructs for file storage, feeds, key-value stores and untraceable communication, through solid, well-tested code delivered in an agile manner.

 Key technologies are Go, libp2p, protobuf, leveldb, and go-ethereum, as well as various cryptographic libraries.

-Please note: this is a pipeline builder announcement, preparing for the upcoming demand.
-Feel free to submit your application so we can get back to you as soon as the role is open.

 ## Your role